Low Impact Climbing

 - Do not start fires.

-- When done with your session brush, off tick marks and excessive chalk.
+- When done with your session brush-off tick marks and excessive chalk on holds.

-- Many of the boulder problems require the use of crash pads for safety, but excessive use of pads can significantly damage the fragile vegetation.
-Try to limit the amount of crash pads to what is only necessary.
+- Many boulder problems require the use of crash pads for safety, but excessive use of pads can significantly damage the fragile vegetation and leads to soil erosion.
+Limit the amount of crash pads to what is only necessary.

 - Do not stash crash pads overnight.
 Do not leave behind gear stashes or bouldering pads.
 These foreign items are attractive to wildlife and do damage over time.